HELLO-50/Sahatak/UserStories.md

 - **As a doctor**, I want to track my consultation statistics so that I can understand my practice patterns.
 - **As a doctor**, I want to see my earnings (for paid consultations) so that I can manage my finances.
 - **As a doctor**, I want to monitor my volunteer hours so that I can track my community service contributions.

+### Video Consultation System

+**Epic: Advanced Telemedicine Features**

+**Patient Video Consultation Stories:**
+- **As a patient**, I want the video consultation page to load quickly so that I don't keep my doctor waiting.
+- **As a patient**, I want clear indicators showing when the doctor has joined the call so that I know when to start speaking.
+- **As a patient**, I want to switch between camera and microphone settings during the call so that I can optimize my setup.
+- **As a patient**, I want to see a post-consultation screen with next steps so that I know what to do after the call ends.
+- **As a patient**, I want the system to remember my device preferences for future consultations so that setup is faster next time.
+- **As a patient**, I want to receive audio/video quality feedback so that I can improve my setup for better consultations.

+**Doctor Video Consultation Stories:**
+- **As a doctor**, I want to see a waiting room view showing which patients are ready to join so that I can manage multiple consultations efficiently.
+- **As a doctor**, I want to access patient files during the video call so that I can reference medical history while speaking.
+- **As a doctor**, I want to invite specialists to join video consultations so that I can provide collaborative care.
+- **As a doctor**, I want session analytics (duration, quality, participant info) so that I can track consultation effectiveness.
+- **As a doctor**, I want to control session recording settings so that I can document important medical discussions with proper consent.

+**System Administration Stories:**
+- **As a system administrator**, I want video sessions to be secure and HIPAA-compliant so that patient privacy is protected.
+- **As a system administrator**, I want the ability to configure Jitsi server settings so that I can optimize performance.
+- **As a system administrator**, I want session logging and monitoring so that I can troubleshoot issues and ensure quality.
+- **As a system administrator**, I want automatic session cleanup so that resources are managed efficiently.
+- **As a system administrator**, I want to set maximum session durations so that server resources are not overused.
+- **As a system administrator**, I want to monitor concurrent video sessions so that I can scale infrastructure as needed.

 ---